NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.ui_scatter_tool/Workshop/Siggraph2022_Scatter_Workshop.md

 >
 >![](https://github.com/NVIDIA-Omniverse/kit-workshop-siggraph2022/blob/workshop_3/exts/omni.example.ui_scatter_tool/Workshop/images/scaleUi.png?raw=true)
 >
->Check that it is working by setting new scale and object scatter parameters for a prim then click `Scatter Prim A`.
+>Check that it is working by setting new parameters for scale and object count then click `Scatter Prim A`.
 >
 ></details>